 *) only for vehicles fuelled by petrol

-[placeholder for tables on OBD and OBFCM]
+[

 8.1.3.
+CoP family

+If the vehicle production takes place in different production facilities, different CoP families shall be created for each facility.
+The manufacturer may request to merge these CoP families.
+The responsible authority shall evaluate on the basis of the supplied evidence by the manufacturer whether such a merge is justified.

+The manufacturer is allowed to split the CoP family into smaller CoP families.

+For Level 1B only:

+The manufacturer may only request to merge these CoP families if planned production volume in any production plant is less than [1000] .

+8.1.3.1.
+CoP family for Type 1 test

-CoP family 8.1.3.1.
-For the purposes of the manufacturer's conformity of production check on the Type 1 test, including -where applicable and if required- the monitoring of the OBFCM device accuracy, the family means the conformity of production (CoP) family as specified in paragraphs 8.1.3.1.1 to 8.1.3.1.2.
+For the purposes of the manufacturer's conformity of production check on the Type 1 test, including -where applicable and if required- the determination of the OBFCM device accuracy, the family means the conformity of production (CoP) family as specified in paragraphs 8.1.3.1.1 to 8.1.3.1.2.

 8.1.3.1.1.
-For interpolation families as described in paragraph 5.6. of this Regulation with a planned vehicle production volume of more than 1,000 vehicles per 12 months, the CoP family for the Type 1 test shall be identical to the interpolation family.
+For interpolation families as described in paragraph 6.3.2.of this Regulation with a planned vehicle production volume of more than 1,000 vehicles per 12 months, the CoP family for the Type 1 test shall be identical to the interpolation family.

 8.1.3.1.2.
-For interpolation families as described in paragraph 5.6. of this Regulation with a planned production volume of 1000 vehicles or less, it is allowed to include other interpolation families into the same CoP family, up to a combined maximum production volume of 5,000 vehicles per 12 months.
-At the request of the responsible authority the manufacturer shall provide evidence on the justification and technical criteria for merging these interpolation families, ensuring that there is a large similarity between those, e.g. in the in the following cases:
+For interpolation families as described in paragraph 6.3.2. of this Regulation with a planned production volume of 1000 vehicles or less per 12 months, it is allowed to include other interpolation families into the same CoP family, up to a combined maximum production volume of 5,000 vehicles per 12 months.
+At the request of the responsible authority the manufacturer shall provide evidence on the justification and technical criteria for merging these interpolation families, ensuring that there is a large similarity between those families,for example in the following cases:

 - two or more interpolation families are merged which were split because the maximum interpolation range of 30 g/km CO2 is exceeded;

-- interpolation families that were split because there are different engine power ratings of the same ICE;
+- interpolation families that were split because there are different engine power ratings of the same combustion engine;

-- interpolation families that were split because the n/v ratios are just outside the tolerance of 8%.
+- interpolation families that were split because the n/v ratios are just outside the tolerance of 8%;

+.- interpolation families that were split, but still fulfil all the family criteria of a single IP family.

 8.1.3.2.
 CoP family for Type 4 test

-For the purposes of the manufacturer's conformity of production check on the Type 4 test, the family means the conformity of production (CoP) family, which shall be identical to the evaporative emissions family, as described in paragraph 5.x. of this Regulation. [placeholder for OBD family]
+For the purposes of the manufacturer's conformity of production check on the Type 4 test, the family means the conformity of production (CoP) family, which shall be identical to the evaporative emissions family, as described in paragraph 6.6.3. of this Regulation.

-8.1.3.3.
-If the vehicle production takes place in different production facilities, the CoP family shall be split.
-The manufacturer may request the responsible authority to merge these CoP families, who will evaluate on the basis of the supplied evidence by the manufacturer if such a merge is justified.

-8.1.3.4.
-The manufacturer is allowed to split the CoP family into smaller CoP families
+8.1.3.3. [placeholder for OBD family]

 8.1.4.
 Test frequency for the Type 1 test